 But this isn’t the purpose of website accessibility optimization; it’s about providing everyone equal access to your ecommerce store.

 So what considerations should developers and designers keep in mind when building accessible websites?
-I'll share some of the best practices I learned from Hannah and Kellie in this article.
+I'll share information about ADA guidelines and 14 best practices in this article.

 P.S.
 We have an ADA checklist to help you keep track of the website accessibility guidelines whenever you need.